Building Permits and Inspections

 Building Inspection staff are responsible for reviewing applications and plans for construction in the City of St. John’s and carrying out inspections to ensure compliance with the National Building Code, the St. John’s Building By-Law and others related to the regulation of building.
 Items as varied as the quality of the concrete poured for a foundation; or the sizing and spacing of joists; or the location of smoke detectors are examples of items checked.

 Depending on the scope of the work the number of inspections per project varies, for example there are mandatory stages of inspections required to be carried out on new buildings and extensions or renovations, which are outlined on the back of the permit.
 It is important to bear in mind that it is the owners responsibility to ensure these inspections are requested, carried out and approved.

-Please refer to the Schedule of Rates page for more information on permit costs.
+Please refer to the Inspection Services Fees and Rates page for more information on permit costs.